JanWilczek/wolf-sound-blog/_posts/2021-07-30-convolution-in-probability.md

 ## Convolution Property of the Fourier Transform

-We found out that the characteristic function of a sum of two independent RVs is equal to the product of the individual characteristic functions of these RVs.
-Additionally, the characteristic function of an RV with negated argument is the Fourier transform of this RV's pdf.
+We found out that the characteristic function of a sum of two independent random variables is equal to the product of the individual characteristic functions of these random variables.
+Additionally, the characteristic function of an random variable with negated argument is the Fourier transform of this random variable's pdf.
 We thus have

 $$f_{X+Y}(x,y) \stackrel{\mathcal{F}}{\longleftrightarrow} \Phi_{X+Y}(-j \omega), \quad ({% increment equationId20210730  %})$$